 Read our 2014 Report Card for Levin.

-Each dot in the chart below was a member of the Senate in 2014.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Levin is shown as a purple triangle. (analysis methodology)
+Levin is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2014 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 23 (113th): Sleeping Bear Dunes National Lakeshore Conservation and Recreation Act

 - S. 285 (112th): A bill for the relief of Sopuruchi Chukwueke.